thaddeusbort/dashboard.js/README.md

 Download this project.
 To configure which widgets to display and their settings edit the `<widgets>` section of index.html.

 ### Widget Configuration
-Widgets can have any number of configuration properties that are setting using `data-` attributes on the widget tag.
+Widgets can have any number of configuration properties that are set using `data-` attributes on the widget tag.

+Every widget must have an `id` and a `type` config attribute.
+The `id` is any unique id.
+The `type` attribute is the type of widget.
+To see all the available widget types look in the widgets folder.
+The type will be the name of the folder:
+ `text`, `weather`, `google_calendar`, ...

 This example shows how the attributes `title` and `text` are set for the text widget: